frallebini/midicomb/README.md

 ```
 **Note:** the above command runs either on CPU or on a single GPU.
 The available device will be detected automatically.

-Once the program successfully terminates, you will find an `out` directory with the following structure
+Once the program successfully terminates, you will find an `out` directory with the following structure:
 ```
 out
 └── <date>_<time>